-Who Are You? a 2013 KTV melodrama about a female cop with amnesia who sees ghosts and has to solve a mystery and resolve her personal issues.
+Who Are You? is a 2013 KTV melodrama about a female cop with amnesia who sees ghosts and has to solve a mystery and resolve her personal issues.

 This show blows!...There's another 'girl that sees ghosts' K-drama that aired the same time this show did called "Master's Sun"; I recommend that show instead, as it's significantly more polished and just better in every conceivable way.

 Your story here has your main lead and her fiancé cop get into some trouble while investigating a smuggling ring.
 He gets killed, she's in a coma.
 She wakes up years later and can't remember what happened, but now she can see ghosts.
 She goes back to work for the police force and gets put in charge of the Lost & Found division.
 She comes into contact with objects associated with the dead while there, which brings out the ghosts that need her help getting on to the afterlife.
 Along the way, she tries to figure out what happened to her and her fiancé years ago while slowly recovering her memories.